bp/resqpy/docs/tutorial/getting_started_with_model.rst

 Prerequisites
 -------------
-You will need to have resqpy installed in your python environment, along with its dependencies, before proceeding.
+You will need to have resqpy installed in your Python environment, along with its dependencies, before proceeding.

 You will also need an example RESQML dataset (some are available within the resqpy repository).
 The RESQML dataset will consist of two files, one with extension .epc and the other .h5.
 This pair of files should have the same name prior to the extension and be located in the same directory (folder).
 You can use any dataset for this exercise – the detailed output from each step will vary depending on the data.